NanXiao/tracecore/_posts/2014-09-13-an-awful-project.md

 ---
 A simple server program whose function is just receiving protocol packets from clients, then paring them, and inserting the paring results into database.
 Why is the implementation so complicated and awful?

 (1) For every protocol message, the server need listen to a specified port.
 Now, there are only 5 protocols, how if we need support 100 or 10000 protocol?
 Do we need to listen 100 or 10000 ports?
 Yes, We can't wait for that day.
-Because if we need support 10000 protocols, we have became Bill Gates.
+Because if we need support 10000 protocols, we have become Bill Gates.

 (2) every protocol message has a different header.